friedev/unknowable/README.md

 ### Controls

-UNKNOWABLE can be played using only the mouse.
+Unknowable can be played using only the mouse.

 Keyboard shortcuts: